Joseph and the Amazing Technicolor Dreamcoat: 2010s

 The long-running UK touring production was re-cast in 2010 with Keith Jack taking on Joseph in July 2010 opposite Jennifer Potts as the Narrator.

-A new North American touring production began on 4 March 2014 in Cleveland, Ohio starring Diana DeGarmo as the Narrator and Ace Young as Joseph.
+A new North American touring production began on 4 March 2014 in Cleveland, Ohio, starring Diana DeGarmo as the Narrator and Ace Young as Joseph.

 The 2013 UK touring production starred Ian "H" Watkins as Joseph, who had previously playing the role in the West End in 2005.
 Former X-Factor star Lloyd Daniels, appeared in the 2014 UK Tour as Joseph with Danielle Hope as the Narrator.
 The 2016 UK touring production starred Joe McElderry as Joseph and Lucy Kay as the Narrator.
 Former Any Dream Will Do contestant Ben James-Ellis appeared as both Pharaoh and Issachar.
 The tour started again in February 2019 with Jaymi Hensley taking the lead role, with Trina Hill portraying the Narrator.

 In November 2018 it was announced that Joseph would return to the London Palladium for a limited run over the summer in 2019 to celebrate the show's 50th anniversary.
 Sheridan Smith starred as the Narrator and Jason Donovan played Pharaoh, with the title role of Joseph being played by drama school graduate Jac Yarrow.
-The production ran from 27 June 2019 (previews), opening 11 July, to 8 September, produced by Michael Harrison and choreography by Joann M. Hunter.
+The production ran from 27 June 2019 to 8 September, officially opening 11 July, and was produced by Michael Harrison with choreography by JoAnn M. Hunter.
 The success of this production led to it being announced to make a return the following year.